silveiralexf/go-fork-cmd/README.md

 **fork** utility will run a given number of instances of a script or command while ensuring the number of executions does not exceed an informed limit.

 This can be specialy useful, when one requires to run the same command or script multiple times but still want to control the volume of executions, like for instance to simulate concurent access to an API using `cURL`.

-The same result can be achieved in bash with a `while loop` counting current executions, however `fork` benefits of the small footprint of goroutines (around 240KB of memory for each thread) and safety/control provided by channels for efficiently managing the execution queue.
+The same result can be achieved in bash with a `while` loop counting current executions, however `fork` benefits from the small memory footprint of goroutines (around 230KB for each thread) and better safety/control provided by channels for efficiently managing the execution queue.

 ## Download